Cray-HPE/docs-csm/install/pre-installation.md

    >
    > - `-C -` is used to allow partial downloads.
 These tarballs are large; in the event of a connection disruption, the same `curl` command can be used to continue the disrupted download.
    > - **If air-gapped or behind a strict firewall**, then the tarball must be obtained from the medium delivered by Cray-HPE.
 For these cases, copy or download the tarball to the working
    >   directory and then proceed to the next step.
-The tarball will need to be fetched with `scp` during the [Download CSM tarball](#21-download-csm-tarball) step.
+The tarball will need to be fetched with `scp` during the [download and extract the CSM tarball](#2-download-and-extract-the-csm-tarball) step.

    1. (`external#`) Set the CSM RELEASE version